Sitting in a sauna feels relaxing, but can it really help you burn calories? Many people are curious about its real effects.

 Older adults may burn fewer calories due to slower metabolism, while heavier individuals expend more energy to maintain heat balance.

-Metabolic variation12 makes sauna effects highly individual.
+Metabolic variation makes sauna effects highly individual.

 Higher temperatures increase cardiovascular workload, slightly raising calorie burn, but extreme heat may be unsafe.